processone/docs.ejabberd.im/content/get-started/index.md

 connecting anonymous users, when required.

-For storing persistent data, ejabberd uses Mnesia (the distributed internal Erlang database), but you can opt for other storage:

-* SQL databases like MySQL or PostgreSQL
+For storing persistent data, ejabberd uses Mnesia (the distributed internal Erlang database), but you can opt for SQL database like MySQL or PostgreSQL
-* NoSQL databases like Riak (also written in Erlang)

 And of course, thanks to its API, ejabberd can be customised to work with a database chosen by the customer.